 Homemade papaya jam.
 Tropical flavors in a jar.
 The flavors in this tropical jam are bold, smooth, and oh so good!!
 Great on an English muffin or biscuit for a delicious breakfast.

 Papayas are not always the easiest fruit to find if you don’t live in the tropics, but if you can find them, they are worth buying!
 They are a great addition to fruit salads or an amazing part of a healthy breakfast.
 We often enjoy cutting them in half, removing the seeds, squeezing a little lime juice over them, and digging in; no bowl is needed!
 We also like to add yogurt or cottage cheese and top with diced fresh fruit or granola.
 We currently have ten papaya trees growing in our yard!
 So it’s safe to say we have an abundance of papaya at our house!
 So making jam is an easy and delicious way to use up all the extra papayas that make their way into our kitchen.

-I’ve made many different types of jams and jellies over the years and used a variety of methods for cooking them.
+I’ve made many different types of jams and jellies over the years and used various methods for cooking them.
 I’ve used pressure cookers and water bath canning.
-I’ve done recipes with powdered pectin, liquid pectin, and now I can say I’ve used pectin from lime rinds.
+I’ve done recipes with powdered pectin and liquid pectin, and now I can say I’ve used pectin from lime rinds.
 I was nervous about how well this jam would set up, but I was amazed at how well it turned out!
 And this recipe does not require a pressure cooker or canning in a water bath!
 Even better, right?!?!

-To make this delicious jam you just need three ingredients!
+To make this jam, you only need three ingredients!

 That’s it!
 So simple.

 Start by preparing your jars and lids.
-I prefer to boil the jars and lids for a few minutes to be confident that they are clean and disinfected.
+I prefer to boil the jars and lids for a few minutes to ensure they are clean and disinfected.